alexandru/alexn.org/_posts/2020-09-10-privilege.md

 I'm privileged to wear a size M or L for my tee-shirt.
 Even though I tend to get fat, I gravitate between overweight and XL, but no more than that.
 I'm privileged not to be "morbidly obese" and couldn't get blamed for having a flaw of character because of my body constitution.
 I'm not condemned for gluttony, which is what society does against fat people.

 I'm privileged to be healthy.
 But even if I had a problem, I have access to a public healthcare system, which has its issues, but it's available.
 I wouldn't have to sell my apartment to pay for my medical bills.
-As a middle-class white male (with money for presents and an attitude), I am prioritized.
+As a middle-class white male (with money for tips and an attitude), I am prioritized.
 And if I'm not in the mood for public institutions, for staying in lines, I can always go to that private clinic that I'm subscribed to.

 **I was born in privilege.
 Other people aren't as lucky.**